ViviNeuro/Neuromatch-Data-Analysis-Team-Organization/_sources/WorkTogether/Daily surveys_TAs_Cleaning.md

         # 4A: Check these missing UIDs in the FULL ST_apps
         ST_apps = pd.read_csv(ST_apps_path)
-        print("[INFO] Checking the students dataset for these missing UIDs...") print("       They may exist under different statuses or different courses") missing_in_ST_full = ST_apps[ST_apps['unique_id'].isin(missing_values)]
+        print("[INFO] Checking whether the unique_id not found in the list of matched TAs are associated with students unique_id...") missing_in_ST_full = ST_apps[ST_apps['unique_id'].isin(missing_values)]
         found_uids_ST = missing_in_ST_full['unique_id'].unique()